The Prediction Resistance

 Viktor Kaine’s communal prediction resistance may not be accidental.
 Fifty years of governance creating exactly the behavioral uniformity that defeats algorithmic profiling—is that coincidence, or design?

-Good Fortune’s “Resistant Populations” classification—Sector 7G is designated RP-7.
+Good Fortune’s “Resistant Populations” classification—The Deep Dregs is designated RP-7.
 What the other six designations are, and what Good Fortune plans to do about them, remains unknown.

 The Dice Protocol’s creator “Entropy” disappeared from Collective communications in 2183.
 No body.
 No trace.
 No prediction model flagged the departure.